Five South Idaho Breakfast Restaurants That Are Worth The Drive

 No gimmicks here.
 Just simple, homemade breakfast done right.
 If you like chicken fried steak, make a note of this place.
 It’s easily worth the 20 minute drive from Twin.

-Do you know of any out-of-the-way breakfast places that are worth driving to?
-Tell us about them so we can spread the word.
+Do you know of any out-of-the-way breakfast places that are worth driving to from Twin Falls?
+Just email the author so we can spread the word.